appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-google-sheets.md

 To add a Google Sheets datasource, click the (**+**) sign in the **Explorer** tab next to **Datasources**.
 On the next screen, select the **Google Sheets** button.
 Your datasource is created and you are taken to a screen to configure its settings.

-## Configuration

-Configure the Google Sheets Datasource as illustrated below:

 ### Scope

 ![](/img/google_sheets_scope.png)